An Update from Chapel Hill

 Our Customer Service team at Longleaf Services is processing orders, and our warehouse and distribution partner, Ingram, is operational.
 You may order books from our website or support your local independent bookstore by ordering online through indiebound.org or bookshop.org.

 Amazon has temporarily suspended incoming shipments of books to their warehouses in order to prioritize medical and emergency supplies.
 But what books they already have in stock they will be shipping out to customers.

 Conferences, Exhibits, and Festivals

-UNC Press has cancelled all business travel until at least September 30.
+UNC Press has cancelled all business travel until at least mid January 2021.
 See our blog post with a message from the director for more details.

 We’re getting creative, though, so stay tuned here as we connect you to our “virtual exhibits”!